WWE on A&E programming lineup for tonight - Pro Wrestling Dot Net

 The following WWE shows will air tonight on A&E.

 -WWE LFG at 7CT/8ET.
 Undertaker, Mickie James, Booker T, and Bubba Ray Dudley coach developmental wrestlers.
-The episode is labeled “Faction Frenzy” and features appearances by Eric Bischoff and Sean Waltman.
+The episode is labeled “Speak Your Truth” and features an appearance by CM Punk.

 Be the first to comment